OutSystems/docs-odc/src/eap/infrastructure-architecture.md

 </div>

-This article provides an overview of the infrasturcture architecture of Project Neo.
+This article provides an overview of Project Neo's cloud-native architecture.

 ## Project Neo's cloud-native architecture
 Project Neo is cloud-native.
 This means that the infrastructure of both the development **Platform**, for building and deploying applications, and the independent **Runtime**, for hosting and running the deployed applications, live in the cloud.